IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 {version} is the friendly version number, e.g. "1.2".

-The submitDataVersionToArchive API (and the workflow discussed below) attempt to archive the dataset version via an archive specific method.
+The submitDataVersionToArchive API (and the workflow discussed in this section also) attempt to archive the dataset version via an archive specific method.
 For Chronopolis, a DuraCloud space named for the dataset (it's DOI with ':' and '.' replaced with '-') is created and two files are uploaded to it: a version-specific datacite.xml metadata file and a BagIt bag containing the data and an OAI-ORE map file.
 (The datacite.xml file, stored outside the Bag as well as inside is intended to aid in discovery while the ORE map file is 'complete', containing all user-entered metadata and is intended as an archival record.)

 In the Chronopolis case, since the transfer from the DuraCloud front-end to archival storage in Chronopolis can take significant time, it is currently up to the admin/curator to submit a 'snap-shot' of the space within DuraCloud and to monitor its successful transfer.
 Once transfer is complete the space should be deleted, at which point the Dataverse API call can be used to submit a Bag for other versions of the same Dataset.
 (The space is reused, so that archival copies of different Dataset versions correspond to different snapshots of the same DuraCloud space.).

 **PostPublication Workflow**

 To automate the submission of archival copies to an archive as part of publication, one can setup a Dataverse Workflow using the "archiver" workflow step - see the :doc:`/developers/workflows` guide.
 .
-The archiver step uses the configuration information discussed above including the :ArchiverClassName setting.
+The archiver step uses the configuration information (``:ArchiverClassName`` and others).
 The workflow step definition should include the set of properties defined in \:ArchiverSettings in the workflow definition.

 To active this workflow, one must first install a workflow using the archiver step.
 A simple workflow that invokes the archiver step configured to submit to DuraCloud as its only action is included in dataverse at /scripts/api/data/workflows/internal-archiver-workflow.json.